The evolution of the whale has been long and varied. From land mammals to marine mammals, many adaptations were needed.

 The modern killer whale is believed to have evolved from a shark-toothed dolphin around at this time.
 Squalodontidae is believed to have a similar lifestyle to the killer whale.

-Modern sperm whales evolved from Physeteridae, a sperm whale around at the time, while beaked whales evolved during the Miocene period, which ranged from 25 to 5 million years ago.
+Modern sperm whales evolved from Physeteridae, a sperm whale around at the time, while beaked whales evolved during the Miocene period, ranging from 25 to 5 million years ago.

-The gray whale is the only modern species of Eschrichtiidae, and fossil records only go back 100,000 years for this animal with no real differences to the modern animal.
+The gray whale is the only modern Eschrichtiidae species, and fossil records only go back 100,000 years for this animal with no real differences to the modern animal.
 It is believed that Eschrichtiidae evolved along a separate branch from other whales.

-Blue whales, humpback whales, and other members of the Balaenopteridae family evolved from Cetotheriidae, which is now extinct.
+Blue whales, humpback whales, and other Balaenopteridae family members evolved from Cetotheriidae, which is now extinct.
 These two coexisted in the oceans for approximately 7 million years.
 Cetotheriidae had about 50 species of whales at its most successful period.

-Right whales appeared around this time, although gaps in the fossil record make their origin hard to determine.
+Although gaps in the fossil record make their origin hard to determine, right whales appeared around this time.
 Some fossils have also been found back as far as 25 million years ago.